Stable Khovanov homology and Volume: Introduction

 \begin{restatable}{thm}{tstable} Fix an integer $n\geq 1$.
-The set of homology groups $\{\Kh_{i, j}(L_{k}, n)\}$ forms a direct system as $k \rightarrow \infty$, and its direct limit is given by $\{\Kh_{i, j}(L^n_{J})\}$. \end{restatable}
+The set of homology groups $\{\Kh_{i, j}(L_{k}, n)\}$ forms a direct system as $k \rightarrow \infty$, and its direct limit is given by $\{\Kh_{i, j}(L_{J}, n)\}$. \end{restatable}

-For the precise notion of direct limit in this setting, see Section \ref{ss.stableKhtorus}.
+For the precise notion of direct limit in this setting, see Section \ref{ss.stableKhtorus}, where we prove Theorem \ref{t.stability}.
 If a set of homology groups has a direct limit in our notion, then its graded Euler characteristic also approaches that of the graded Euler characteristic of the homology in the direct limit.
-Therefore, a consequence of Theorem \ref{t.stability} is that the unreduced colored Jones polynomials of the link $L_{m_1, \ldots, m_t}$ approaches that of the Kauffman bracket of $L^n_J$: $J_n^{\infty}(L; A):= \langle L^n_J \rangle$ under twisting, and similarly for the unreduced versions.
-In view of the volume conjecture and the hyperbolic Dehn surgery theorem, it is natural to ask whether $J_n^{\infty}(L; A)$ is related to the hyperbolic volume of the fully augmented link $L_{\infty}$.
-Taking the limit as $n\rightarrow \infty$ of $\widehat{J}_n^{\infty}(L; A)$ at the same root of unity considered for the volume conjecture, we show the following.
+Therefore, a consequence of Theorem \ref{t.stability} is that the unreduced $n+1$ colored Jones polynomials of the link $L_k$ approaches that of the Kauffman bracket of $L^n_J$: $J_{n+1}^{\infty}(L; A):= \langle L^n_J \rangle$ under twisting, and similarly for the reduced versions.
+In view of the volume conjecture and Thurston's hyperbolic Dehn surgery theorem, it is natural to ask whether $J_{n+1}^{\infty}(L; A)$ is related to the hyperbolic volume of the fully augmented link $L_{\infty}$.
+Taking the limit as $n+1\rightarrow \infty$ of $\widehat{J}_{n+1}^{\infty}(L; A)$ at the root $e^{\frac{\pi i}{2N-1}}$ near the root of unity $e^{\frac{\pi i}{2N}}$ considered for the conjecture, we show the following in Section \ref{s.volumeinfo}.